-In Florida, defamation is a false statement, communicated to a third party, and is meant to hurt the plaintiff’s reputation or damage economic well-being.
+In Florida, defamation is a false statement of fact, communicated to a third party, which is meant to hurt the plaintiff’s reputation or economic well-being.

 Florida is one of the few jurisdictions where criminal defamation statutes are still on the books.
-While Florida doesn’t specifically define criminal libel or slander, the state’s statutes protect the financial services industry by making it a misdemeanor to defame businesses in that industry.
+While Florida doesn’t specifically define criminal libel or slander, the state’s laws protect the financial services industry by making it a misdemeanor to defame companies in that industry.
 (It’s similar to states that have so-called “Food Libel Laws.”)

-Perhaps a statute still on the books from Victorian times, Florida still also considers defamation to be criminal when the chastity of a woman is brought under attack.
+Perhaps a statute still on the books from Victorian times, Florida still considers defamation to be criminal when the chastity of a woman is besmirched.

 The defamation statute of limitations in Florida is two years.

 Public vs. Private Figures in Florida